Photo Booth Shooting

 The Canon EOS 200D/Canon Rebel SL2 and Canon EOS M50 are currently some of the best all round cameras for photo booth use.
 The dual pixel phase detect auto focus in live is excellent and makes it practical to use auto focus in both stills and video photo booth modes.
 Both cameras also support the use of an external microphone making them suitable for video booth use.

 The Canon EOS M50 is the most compact camera in the Canon EOS range and is capable of slow motion video capture (120fps capture with 30fps play back).

 These models all have very similar performance in both stills and video.They support a range of different video resolutions and the use of an external microphone making them suitable for video booth use as well as stills.

 The Canon EOS 200D/Canon Rebel SL2 also has Canon's excellent dual pixel face detect auto focus in live view.

 The Canon EOS Rebel T7 is currently the cheapest model in the Canon DSLR range and is ideal for use in a stills photo booth.
 It is not ideal for video booth use because it does not accept an external microphone.

 You can use any Windows compatible printer, but for a professional photo booth we recommend using a dye-sublimation printer capable of printing 4"x6" photos and automatically cutting them into two 2"x6" strips.
-Suitable models include, but are not limited to the following:

 More detailed help...